Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Related Works

-More critically, existing datasets and benchmarks~\cite{hamamci2024developing,hamamci2024ct2rep,zhang2025development} fail to enforce grounded and faithful reasoning.
-Most CT report datasets lack voxel-level supervision and precise quantitative targets, allowing models to produce correct answers through textual priors rather than genuine spatial understanding.
-This leads to pervasive hallucinations and unfaithful reasoning that remain largely undiagnosed.
-As our intuition, existing grounding efforts~\cite{baharoon2025rexgroundingct} or combining segmentation with report structure~\cite{ichinose2023visual} focus mostly on region retrieval or 2D lesion measurements, and therefore fail to capture organ-level 3D spatial reasoning.
-These limitations reveal a fundamental gap between the apparent capabilities of medical MLLMs and their actual ability to reason over 3D spatial structures.
+\textbf{3D Medical Imaging Datasets.} Existing 3D medical imaging datasets and benchmarks~\cite{huang2023inspect,bai2024m3d,ctchat,ctrate2,chen2024bimcv,gai20253d,butsanets2025radimagenet} have driven progress in volumetric recognition and report generation.
+Among these, 3D-RAD~\cite{gai20253d} takes a first step toward spatial evaluation by introducing relative-position questions; however, as shown in Table~\ref{tab:dataset_comparison}, it does not support fine-grained evaluation of relative position, quantitative volume, or inter-organ 3D relations.
+As a result, in spatial-understanding scenarios, models tend to fall back on diagnostic shortcuts or near-random guessing driven by textual priors, rather than exercising genuine spatial reasoning over the volume.

+\textbf{Multimodal Large Language Models in Medical Imaging.} MLLMs have recently achieved strong performance on natural images by jointly reasoning over visual and textual inputs~\cite{liu2024llavanext,glm,qwen3,internvl,zhu2025internvl3,internvl35}, with models such as Qwen3-VL and InternVL3 incorporating explicit spatial reasoning capabilities.
+In the medical domain, however, most MLLMs operate on 2D slices or weak volumetric proxies~\cite{medflamingo,llavamed,chen2024huatuogpt,medmoe,medvlm-r1,sellergren2025medgemma,unimedvl,lin2025healthgptmedicallargevisionlanguage}, limiting their capacity for three-dimensional spatial reasoning.
+A growing line of work extends multimodal modeling to 3D medical imaging, including Med-2E3~\cite{shi2024med}, M3D~\cite{bai2024m3d}, BTB3D~\cite{hamamcibetter}, and Med3DVLM~\cite{xin2025med3dvlm}; by integrating dedicated volumetric encoders to capture 3D context.
+However, these efforts primarily target diagnosis and report generation, evaluating spatial competence only indirectly through downstream task accuracy.
+Combined with the dataset limitations discussed above, this reveals a fundamental gap between the aggregate task performance of medical MLLMs and their actual ability to reason over 3D spatial structure.

-To bridge this gap, we introduce \textbf{SpatialMed}, a benchmark designed for grounded and faithful spatial reasoning in 3D CT.
-SpatialMed systematically evaluates core spatial concepts, including position, distance, size, and volume, through question-answer pairs explicitly grounded in volumetric evidence.
-By disentangling answer correctness from reasoning faithfulness, SpatialMed provides a principled framework for benchmarking the spatial understanding, advancing the reliability of 3D reasoning in medical MLLMs.
+To address aforementioned gaps, we introduce \textbf{SpatialMed}, a benchmark for grounded and faithful spatial reasoning in 3D CT.
+SpatialMed evaluates core spatial relative position, size, and volume through question-answer pairs explicitly grounded in volumetric evidence.
+By disentangling answer correctness from reasoning faithfulness, SpatialMed provides a principled framework for benchmarking spatial understanding in medical MLLMs.